davideghz/remember_app/README.md

 - allow images uploading
 - internationalize the website
 - internationalize emails (send emails using user's custom set language)
+- access endpoints and parse JSON in order to retrieve and use data from 3rd party API

 ## future goals

 - improve datepicker (http://bit.ly/1TnCTdM)
 - use background jobs queues (mail?)
-- integrate a 3rd party API
 - build a RESTful API
 - use some REACT components
 - enable images saving to AWS